charnley/rmsd/README.rst

 .. code-block:: bash

-    $ pip install rmsd
+    pip install rmsd

 Download Python file
 ~~~~~~~~~~~~~~~~~~~~

-You can also just download the Python file, put it in your bin folder and make it executable.
+There is only one Python file, so you can also download that and put it in your bin folder.

 .. code-block:: bash

-    $ wget -O calculate_rmsd https://raw.githubusercontent.com/charnley/rmsd/master/calculate_rmsd.py
+    wget -O calculate_rmsd https://raw.githubusercontent.com/charnley/rmsd/master/calculate_rmsd.py

-    $ chmod +x calculate_rmsd
+If you want to use it as a python package, then clone it the down and
+copy-paste the rmsd folder to the directory you need.

 Usage
 -----